rtCamp/frappe-ui-react/GETTING-STARTED.md

 ## Usage

-You can set up frappe-ui-react in the following simple steps.
+You can set up frappe-ui-react in the following simple steps, or you can quickly setup frappe-ui-react using [frappe-ui-react-starter](https://github.com/rtCamp/frappe-ui-react-starter).

 ### Step 1: Installation